(866) 615-9507

 Documenting Income Reduction to Qualify for a Residual Disability Benefit

 How you document your inability to work and income reduction may depend on the specifics of a policy.
 Some insurance companies require applicants to follow specific procedures when they receive residual disability benefits.
-For example, a policy may require someone to regularly provide evidence showing they can’t return to their pre-disability role yet.
+For example, a policy may need someone to regularly provide evidence showing they can’t return to their pre-disability role yet.

 Review a policy carefully to ensure you understand what it requires of you.
 General ways you might document income reduction and reduced earning capacity include: